Spring Garden Revival

 Park Ridge’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Park Ridge enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
 Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-Residents should use biodegradable paper bags or rigid containers (no plastic bags) for curbside collection.
-On-site composting is permitted, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials like leaves to ensure proper aeration and moisture.
-The city encourages composting as part of its sustainability initiatives, with educational resources available through the Park District and Public Works.
-For composting guidelines, collection schedules, and disposal requirements, contact: Park Ridge Park District
+The city’s yard waste collection requires use of biodegradable paper bags or rigid containers, with no plastic bags allowed.
+Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves for proper aeration and moisture.
+These efforts support Park Ridge’s waste reduction and sustainability goals.
+For composting guidelines and program details, contact:

 2701 W. Sibley Street, Park Ridge, IL 60068